Vancouver Island Photo Workshop

 Logistics

 Plan to fly into Victoria International Airport (YYJ) or take a ferry from the mainland, arriving before our 2PM orientation at the the Doubletree by Hilton in downtown Victoria.
 Lodging is included in the workshop fee.
 Single rooms are available for an extra fee - see Pricing Section below.
-You may wish to spend an extra day or two before or after the workshop to explore Victoria on your own.
+You may wish to spend an extra day or two before or after the workshop to explore Victoria.

 Food is not included as part of the workshop.
 If we eat meals as a group, everyone will pay their own tab.
 We will make food stops when we are driving between photo stops.